Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 </br>

-- Enables runtime validation
+- Enables runtime validation by providing candidates to the parachains protocol
 <!-- .element: class="fragment" data-fragment-index="4" -->
-- Makes the parachain  to communicate with the relay chain
+- Couples parachain finality to that of the relay chain
 <!-- .element: class="fragment" data-fragment-index="5" -->

 Notes: